 The Civil Rights Coordinators, as specified herein, are designated to receive and resolve complaints from any person who believes that he/she may have been discriminated against in violation of this policy.
 Any person who believes he/she has been discriminated against in violation of this policy should file a written complaint with the Civil Rights Coordinator within ten (10) calendar days of the alleged violation.
-The Civil Rights Coordinator will take, then, the following action: First, cause an investigation of the complaint to be commenced.
-Second, arrange for a meeting to occur with the complainant, which may include School District staff who are knowledgeable of the facts and circumstances of the particular complaint or who have particular expertise that will assist in resolving the complainant.
+The Civil Rights Coordinator will then take the following action: First, cause an investigation of the complaint to be commenced.
+Second, arrange for a meeting to occur with the complainant, which may include School District staff who are knowledgeable of the facts and circumstances of the particular complaint or who have particular expertise that will assist in resolving the complaint.
+Third, complete the investigation of the complaint and provide, in writing, a reply to the complainant.
 If the Civil Rights Coordinator determines that a violation has occurred, he/she shall propose a fair resolution of the complaint and deliver the determination to the complainant and the Superintendent.
 In the event the complaint is against the Superintendent, a copy of the determination shall be delivered to the President of the Board of Education.